That Time I Got Reincarnated as a Slime: Plot

 Satoru Mikami is an ordinary 37-year-old corporate worker living in Tokyo.
-He is almost content with his monotonous life, despite the fact that he doesn't have a girlfriend.
-During a casual encounter with his colleague, an assailant pops out of nowhere and stabs him.
-While succumbing to his injuries, a mysterious voice echoes in his mind and recites a series of commands of which he could not make sense.
+He is almost content with his monotonous life, despite the fact that he does not have a girlfriend.
+During a casual encounter with his colleague, an assailant tries to stab his friend, and Satoru pushes his friend out of the way and gets stabbed instead.
+While succumbing to his injuries, a mysterious voice echoes in his mind and asks a series of questions.
+In response to Satoru's answers, the voice grants him various gifts and powers to use in his next life.

-After regaining consciousness, Satoru discovers that he has been reincarnated as a Slime in an unfamiliar world.
-At the same time, he also acquires new-found skills, particularly the ability called "Predator," which allows him to devour anything and mimic its appearance and skills.
-He stumbles upon Veldora, a powerful 'Storm Dragon', who has been sealed for the last 300 years for reducing a town to ashes.
+After regaining consciousness, Satoru discovers that they have been reincarnated as a Slime in an unfamiliar world.
+At the same time, they also acquire newfound skills, particularly the ability called "Predator," which allows them to devour anything and mimic its appearance and skills.
+They stumble upon Veldora, a powerful 'Storm Dragon', who has been sealed for the last 300 years for reducing a town to ashes.
 Feeling sorry for him, Satoru befriends the dragon, promising to help him in destroying the seal.
-They decide to exchange names, Veldora bestows upon him name Rimuru, and receives name Tempest in return.
-Slime then consumes the dragon together with his prison in order to analyze the spell inside itself and eventually free Veldora.
+They decide to exchange names, Veldora bestows upon them the name Rimuru, and he receives the surname Tempest in return.
+Rimuru then consumes the dragon together with his prison in order to analyze the spell and eventually free Veldora.
+During their journey, they gain a human form after devouring a deceased human named Shizue Izawa.

-The disappearance of Veldora's aura creates a power vacuum which eventually makes Rimuru the leader of all beings inhabiting the Great Forest of Jura, who accept him as a ruler and together they found the nation of Tempest.
-With Rimuru's strength, wisdom and idealistic vision the new nation quickly grows in strength and influence.
-Soon Rimuru and his subjects draw the attention of the nearby foreign powers, from monarchs and legendary heroes to demon lords, some seeking to become their allies, while others intending to take advantage of or destroy them completely.
+The disappearance of Veldora's aura creates a power vacuum, which eventually makes Rimuru the leader of all beings inhabiting the Great Forest of Jura, who accept them as a ruler and together, they establish the nation of Tempest.
+With Rimuru's strength, wisdom, and idealistic vision, the new nation quickly grows in strength and influence.
+Soon Rimuru and their subjects draw the attention of nearby foreign powers, from monarchs and legendary heroes to demon lords, some seeking to become their allies, others intending to take advantage of or destroy them completely.

 Media

 Light novels

 Fuse originally serialized the series as a web novel on the user-generated content site Shōsetsuka ni Narō between February 20, 2013, and January 1, 2016.
-The series was acquired for print publication by Micro Magazine, who published the first light novel, with illustrations by Mitz Vah, under their GC Novels in May 2014.
+The series was acquired for print publication by Micro Magazine, which published the first light novel, with illustrations by Mitz Vah, under their GC Novels in May 2014.
 On April 15, 2017, English publisher Yen Press announced during their panel at Sakura-Con that they had licensed the series for release in North America.

-A spin-off web novel series set between the ninth and tenth volumes of the light novel, titled Toaru Kyūka no Sigoshi-kata, began serialization on Shōsetsuka ni Narō on February 20, 2023.
+A spin-off web novel series set between the ninth and tenth volumes of the light novel, titled Toaru Kyūka no Sugoshi-kata (How to Spend a Certain Holiday), began serialization on Shōsetsuka ni Narō on February 20, 2023.